Feline Immunodeficiency Virus (FIV): Symptoms, Diagnosis, and Treatment

 If a cat has been exposed to the virus, it takes approximately 8 to 12 weeks for enough antibodies to show up for testing purposes.
 False negatives may occur during this interval if enough FIV antibodies have not been produced.
 It is usually advised that cats be tested a minimum of 60 days after it is believed they were exposed to the virus.

-If a cat has advanced stage feline immunodeficiency virus, it may also test negative during a test.
+If a cat has advanced stage FIV, it may also test negative during a test.
 This is rare, however, and only occurs when the system is so compromised that the infected cats don’t produce enough antibodies.

 False Positive Test Results

-Infected FIV cat mothers and their kittens present a unique phenomenon when it comes to testing.
+Cat mothers with FIV infection and their kittens present a unique phenomenon when it comes to testing.
 Kittens with FIV-positive mothers may test positive for FIV.
-While mothers with FIV can pass the virus on to their young, the opposite may also be true.
+While mothers with FIV infection can pass the virus on to their young, the opposite may also be true.

 Kittens receive their mother’s antibodies through her milk.
-The presence of these antibodies may cause the kitten to test positive, even if the young cat hasn’t contracted the virus.
-They are likely to grow up to be healthy cats.
+The presence of these antibodies may cause the kitten to test positive, even if the young cat hasn’t contracted the FIV infection.
+They are likely to grow up to be healthy cats with a quality of life.

 This false-positive related to the mother’s antibodies may last for several months but usually stops after 6 months of age.
 For this reason, young FIV positive cats should be retested every 60 days or so until they are 6 months old.
 The transmission of the virus to kittens from their mother is rare.

-A cat that has been vaccinated for Feline Immunodeficiency Virus may also test positive.
-When an animal is given the FIV vaccine, it prompts the body to produce antibodies.
+A cat that has been vaccinated for FIV may also test positive.
+When a cat is given the FIV vaccine, it prompts the body to produce antibodies.
 During an antibody test, these antibodies may be confused for a natural antibody response.
 When testing a FIV infected cat, it is important to have their full vaccination record on hand if possible.

-Unfortunately, there is no cure for Feline Immunodeficiency Virus and the immune complications that result from it.
+Unfortunately, there is no cure for FIV and the immune complications that result from it.
 An FIV positive cat will have it for the rest of its life.

 Because the virus is slow acting, it can take years for symptoms to arise in cats infected with FIV.